 The next film to be released was the vampire movie, Morbius.
 This stand alone movie was based on a Spider-Man-related character, but the film did not feature Spider-Man.

 Upon release, Morbius was met with poor reviews from critics and it struggled at the box office.
 The movie grossed $163,793,072.

 What is the highest grossing Spider-Man movie?

 To date, the highest grossing Spider-Man movie is Avengers: Endgame.
-However, as Spider-Man only has a small role in this movie, the highest grossing standalone Spidey movie is Spider-Man: Far From Home.
+However, as Spider-Man only has a small role in this movie, the highest grossing standalone Spidey movie is Spider-Man: No Way Home.

 So, what does this information tell us?